Businesses regulated by the federal government already have a comprehensive drug and alcohol test policy.

 What will you do if an employee tests positive?
 Is that automatically cause for termination?
 That’s up to you.
 However, employees with known substance abuse issues are protected by law from discrimination.
 Including pre-employment drug and alcohol testing in your policy helps avoid that issue.
 Lobdock Impairment Detection helps employers navigate these questions to create an effective drug and alcohol testing policy.

 LOBDOCK IMPAIRMENT DETECTION HELPS EMPLOYERS CREATE DRUG AND ALCOHOL TESTING PROGRAMS.
 CALL US AT 405-822-0553.

-Clearly state in your policy how and why you ask employees or applicants to submit to drug testing.
+Clearly state in your drug and alcohol test policy how and why you ask employees or applicants to submit to drug screening.
 There are several reasons to ask employees to submit to a drug or alcohol test:

 - Post-accident or post-incident